nextflow-io/nextflow/docs/process.rst

 .. warning:: This is an incubating feature.
 It may change in future Nextflow releases.

-The ``shell`` block is string statement that defines the *shell* command executed by the process to carry out its task.
+The ``shell`` block is a string statement that defines the *shell* command executed by the process to carry out its task.
-It is an alternative to the :ref:`process-script` definition with the important difference that it uses the question mark character as variable placeholder for Nextflow variables in place of the usual dollar character.
+It is an alternative to the :ref:`process-script` definition with an important difference, it uses the exclamation mark ``!`` character as the variable placeholder for Nextflow variables in place of the usual dollar character.

 In this way it is possible to use both Nextflow and BASH variables in the same piece of code without having to escape the latter and making process scripts more readable and easy to maintain.
 For example::